List of Neighbours characters introduced in 2025: Colton Keys

-After moving into Number 32, Colton goes to a cafe somewhere in Melbourne to meet Zac Willis (Alex Kaan), who has a profile on a dating app that Bolton came across.
+After moving into Number 32, Colton goes to a café somewhere in Melbourne to meet Zac Willis (Alex Kaan), who has a profile on a dating app that Bolton came across.
 Zac just came from the airport and reveals to Colton that he doesn't live in Melbourne but hopes to depending on a job interview and that he was born there.
 The chemistry between the two is evident, with Colton revealing to Zac that he came from Queensland and chose to stay at first because of a love triangle situation that he lost out, then a new job opportunity.
 When the subject of aged care came up, Zac mentions he has some family in the same business.
 Zac then has to go to his job interview, but tells Colton that he will see him again and kisses him before going.
 After the date, Colton goes to the Waterhole and joins Leo Tanaka (Tim Kano) and Krista Tanaka (Majella Davis) to celebrate him moving to Ramsay Street.
 Colton mentions to them that there is a man he has his sights on but before he can say anymore Zac arrives and Krista introduces him as the new assistant manager for the Lassiter's Hotel to them.
 Colton reveals to her that he and Zac met before and Zac is surprised that Colton lives in Erinsborough.
 After Leo and Krista leave, Colton offers to buy Zac a drink but the latter asks for a raincheck because he has family to visit.
 Colton later sees Zac again on Ramsay Street, revealing to him that he just moved into Number 32 and learns that Zac is Terese Willis's nephew.
 Colton explains to Zac that he and Terese are colleagues since the company he worked for went into partnership with Eirini Rising and realises that Terese is the relative that Zac has who works in aged care.
 Colton asks Zac if he would like to come over to his place but Zac, who becomes cool and distant suddenly, turns him down and tells Colton that even though it was really nice to meet him (Colton) he (Zac) didn't felt there was a spark.